Idaho panhandle: Regional agriculture

-The North Idaho region is most noted for silvaculture, the growing of trees and the production of lumber through the region's 12 lumber mills.
+The North Idaho region is most noted for silviculture, the growing of trees and the production of lumber through the region's 12 lumber mills, supported by a range of modern harvesting and forest management practices.
 The production of grass seeds and hops for beer production are also significant in the region.
 Nine microbreweries have operations in the area, making North Idaho highly characteristic of the Pacific Northwest.
 There are also many cattle ranches.

 Notable crops from the Palouse region include wheat, lentils, peas, and canola.